ModischFabrications/EasyLight_PCB/README.md

 - QFN are pain, BGA impossible
 - SOT-23-5, SOP-8, SMA and similar are good choices
 - 0603 or bigger
--> Soldering by hand needs to be possible, even if reflow is easier
+-> Soldering by hand should be possible, even if reflow is easier

 Generic resistors and capacitors use the [E6 series](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers) for best compatibility.

-Some footprints use minor variations (e.g. 1206 LED) that I already have, sorry for that.
+Some footprints might use minor variations for parts that I already have, sorry for that.
 Others are based on availability and consistency, e.g. 22uF caps are the largest capacity I could get as a cheap basic part in 0603.

 ### Microcontroller